Matleo/MLPython2Java/README.md

-# Operationalization of python ML models
+# Operationalization of Python ML models
 This project was set up by Matthias Leopold as an intern at Zuehlke Engineering AG Schlieren, to gather the options to go live with a trained Python machine learning model.

 ## Project structure